 You, or a contractor, invest time and money to fix up that property, and then you either rent it out, sell it, or refinance it through a bank to get your initial investment back.

 This can be a personal, business, or real estate loan.
-You will set the terms of the loan and then collect interest.
+You will set the terms of the loan amount of money and then collect interest.

 Here’s everything you need to know about investing in dividend stocks for residual income.

-The wonderful world of ATMs
+4. The wonderful world of ATMs

 Instead of lending people money, give them the money they already have!
 ATMs are a great way to earn residual income every time someone withdraws money.